IT-Conductor Gateway Setup on Linux

 The IT-Conductor Gateway enables communication between the customer's site network and the IT-Conductor cloud platform.
 It must be connected successfully before any private customer systems can be monitored by IT-Conductor.

-Configure TIME_WAIT socket recycling.
+2. Configure TIME\_WAIT socket recycling.
 Edit "/etc/sysctl.conf" and add the following entries before saving:

 net.ipv4.tcp_fin_timeout = 20